 1. Use a Bible Reading Schedule.

 My Chronological Bible Reading Schedule is so very helpful with the Major and Minor Prophets.
 The writings of the prophets are read along side the events of their day as recorded in the historical books.
-For instance, the account of the death of King Uzziah and are read in tandem with Isaiah’s prophecy about the throne room of God.
+For instance, the account of the death of King Uzziah and his arrogance is read in tandem with Isaiah’s prophecy about the throne room of God.
 To me, Isaiah has become an easier book to understand as I’ve learned about his prediction of the Messiah and then of the coming Kingdom.
 Reading chronologically helps me keep the order of events straight.

 2. Keep the history of the book in mind.